netascode/ansible-dc-vxlan-example/README.md

-# Ansible ND VXLAN Example Repository
+# Network as Code for VXLAN Example Repository

-This repository is designed to build the skeleton for the [Network as Code DC VXLAN Ansible Galaxy Collection](https://galaxy.ansible.com/ui/repo/published/cisco/nac_dc_vxlan/).
+This repository is designed to build the skeleton for the [Network as Code for VXLAN Ansible Galaxy Collection](https://galaxy.ansible.com/ui/repo/published/cisco/nac_dc_vxlan/).
 Cloning this repository will create a working structure that can be extended to automate your Cisco Nexus Data Center network using Nexus Dashboard (ND).

 ## Setting up environment for the collection